-Military Spouse Scholarships & Grants For Military Spouses
+Military Spouse Scholarships & Grants

-Scholarships for Military Spouses
+Scholarships and Grants for Military Spouses

 If you are a military spouse and are thinking about going back to school, you might be wondering how you will pay for everything.
-College isn’t cheap but there are options such as MYCAA, or having your spouse transfer their GI Bill to you.
+College isn’t cheap but there are options such as MYCAA, or having your spouse spouse transfer their GI Bill to you.
 But beyond that, there are other options out there including scholarships for military spouses and families.

 Here is a list of military spouse scholarships that you can apply for.
 See if you qualify, double-check when the applications are due, and make a plan for your career by going back to school.